trevorwslee/MCE-DumbDisplay/README.md

 * USB (OTG) -- which is faster, but requires a cable and an adaptor (OTG)

-In a nutshell, this extension allows you to use DumbDisplay as a screen in place of the Micro:bit built-in screen
+In summary, this extension allows you to use DumbDisplay as a screen in place of the Micro:bit built-in screen
 * customizable screen size
 * customizable LED color
 * many screen-related MakeCode Core-like commands